Tracking PDFs with Safeguard PDF security

-There are normally two reasons for wanting to track PDF files:
+There are normally three reasons for wanting to track PDF files:

 - marketing analysis – which are the most popular PDF documents in terms of how often they are read rather than just numbers sold.
 If you are monitoring PDF use then you can see if a document is opened lots of times by the same person.